wusui/llama_slobber/METRICS_API.md

 Each entry in the list consists of a season number, and the length of the cycle where the repeating scores appear.

+***

+### find_wlt_patterns(player, pinfo)

+Arguments:
+  * player -- player name
+  * pinfo -- player record information

+Returns -- pattern information

+The return value is a list of seasons with a repeating cycles of scores.
+Each entry in the list consists of a season number, and the length of the cycle where the repeating scores appear.

+***

+### find_stored_stat(directory, this_func, oresult)

+Arguments:
+  * directory -- location of json files to be scanned.
+  * this_func -- function to be run against the entries found
+  * oresult -- dictionary saving the results of this_func calls

+Run this_func using as input all the json files in the directory specified by the directory parameter.
+Results are accumulated in oresult.

+***